supervisely-ecosystem/flying-objects/README.md

 # Overview

 App generates synthetic data for detection / segmentation / instance segmentation tasks.
 It copies labeled objects (foregrounds), applies augmentations and pastes them to background images.
+It is highly recommended for foreground objects to be of shapes polygon or mask.
+Only these shapes allows to validate the quality and correctness of synthetic labels - objects overlapping and visibility thresholds.

+App also has an option to copy objects from the selected background project as a foreground objects, copying applies only for selected classes that are present in both foreground and background projects and have similar shapes (polygon or mask), e.g: foreground class: lemon (polygon or mask), and background class: lemon (polygon or mask).
+Labels on background images of other shapes will be ignored because they are not guarantee the correctness of synthetic results.

+For example, if object on background image is labeled with bounding box and we copy-paste random foreground object on top of it then it will be impossible to validate background object visibility.
+If background object became invisible, its label have to be removed from results to make sure that resulting training data is 100% accurate.
+But for shapes like bounding box it is impossible to do.
+That is the reason why original labels on both foregrounds and backgrounds have to be polygons or masks.

 # How To Use